-Gut Food - 15 Foods For Good Gut Health
+Gut Health Foods - 15 Foods For Good Gut Health

-This probiotic yoghurt drink is made by fermenting milk and is packed with good bacteria.
+This probiotic yoghurt drink is made by fermenting milk and is packed with good bacteria (which can help to reduce a leaky gut).
 It originated in the mountainous region between Asia and Europe, as well as Russia and Central Asia.
 It also makes a great addition to smoothies and soups, or you can use it as a base for salad dressing (add lemon juice and seasoning).

 This is finely chopped cabbage that has been fermented.
 This great source of probiotics, fibre and vitamins is best known as a German dish, but versions exist in Eastern and Central Europe.
 Choose a product that has not been pickled in vinegar, as that doesn’t have the same benefits.
-It’s delicious served with sausages.
+It’s delicious served with sausages, and can be cheap and easy to make at home.

 This Korean speciality of fermented vegetables brings the benefits of probiotic bacteria along with vitamins and fibre.
 Use it as a lively side dish with meat, salad or eggs.
 It’s so popular that Koreans say “kimchi” in the same way that we say “cheese” when they have their photos taken.